 4. Beji Ayu -Ubud’s most sacred healing sanctuary

 While you’re in Indonesia you should treat yourself to at least one massage.
 Ronda and I wandered along Monkey Forest Road and found a sign for Beji Ayu.
-I am convinced that their self proclaimed “most scared healing sanctuary” is completely accurate after an hour massage followed by a gorgeous flower bath while we listened to the tropical birdI.
+I am convinced that their self-proclaimed “most scared healing sanctuary” is completely accurate after an hour massage followed by a gorgeous flower bath while we listened to the tropical birds.

 5. Elephant Temple (Goa Gajah)

 Bali is known as the Island of the Gods because of its 13,000 temples.
-Goa Gajah is one of the most famous because of its beautiful elphant carving as t he entrance to a cave.
+Goa Gajah is one of the most famous because of its beautiful elephant carving as the entrance to a cave.
 It is quite close to Ubud and well worth stopping by.
 Stroll around the temple grounds to see ancient structures and a beautiful fountain.
 If you’re lucky an old man will bless you for a small fee or might offer to be your guide.
-Built in the 9th century this sanctuary is full of intricute motiffs carved throughout.
+Built in the 9th century this sanctuary is full of intricate motifs carved throughout.

 6. Bedagul Temple